 The best Montauk restaurants operate on a frequency that confuses people accustomed to dining in the rest of the Hamptons.
 Over in Southampton, a reservation signals rank.
 In Sag Harbor, the right harbor-view table confirms your place in a conversation that started before you arrived.
 Bridgehampton‘s farm-to-table circuit performs its ritual of seasonal correctness.
 By contrast, Montauk has none of that.
-What it has instead is a lobster dock, a food truck, a beach bar, and a motel restaurant where Snoop Dogg played last weekend.
+Instead, what it has is a lobster dock, a food truck, a beach bar, and a motel restaurant where Snoop Dogg played last weekend.
 Nobody is performing anything at dinner here.
 Nevertheless, the sunset is doing all the work.

 The Waterfront Tier: Duryea’s, Navy Beach, and the Sunset Economy